 Have you tried marriage counseling and it just didn’t work?
 There are many different styles of marriage advice, and some approaches work best for different people; at the same time, there is a lot of marriage advice that is flat-out bunk.
-Some “common sense” advice can actually be harmful for your marriage!
+Some “common sense” advice can actually be harmful for your marriage.
+(Read: 8 marriage myths) How can you differentiate between the good stuff and the waste of money?
 Here is Dr. Susan Heitler’s list for how to choose a marriage help source that will truly help you.

 - Marriage is not compromise.
 How do you feel when you’ve been “compromised”?
 Not good.
 Compromise means that both partners have given up something that they want and, as a result, neither is fully satisfied with the solution.
 Contrary to common wisdom, marriage is not a place for compromise and self-sacrifice.
 Both of these behaviors breed resentment and alienate you from your spouse.
 Instead, look for marriage advice that leads you to win-win solutions.

 For many of couples, skills are really what they need most from couples counseling.
 Power of Two Online is your #1 resource for learning the secrets to a strong and loving marriage, and it can be used either on its own or to assist more traditional couples counseling.
-Sign up now for your FREE 3-Day trial and start talking to your personal marriage coach right away!
+Become a member and start talking to your personal marriage coach right away!